Psychology

 Psychology lessons vary, but tend to be made up of discussions, reading, investigating sources, debates and presentations.
 It is a broad subject, with many different areas and a number of different approaches towards explaining behaviour.
 Not all psychologists agree with each other.

-Half Term 6 - Social Psychology: Bystander behaviour
+Half Term 1 - Social Psychology: Conformity, obedience and bystander behaviour

 Why do people sometimes not help in emergency situations?